 The Amazon Boot Camp training course goes over all the different ways you can find products to sell on Amazon and the numbers you need to know when you are shopping for things to sell.

 Another plus to this is that I earn Swagbucks and Ebates money when I buy things online to sell on Amazon.
 You can read how I make extra cash with those programs here.
 Essentially everything I buy online earns me money.

 So if you are looking for a good side-hustle or work-at-home job that has some real earning potential I suggest you check out Jessica’s boot camp and start making some serious dough!

 Ready to start your own money making blog?
 Check out my post here offering a step-by-step tutorial for getting your blog started in about 10 minutes.
 I highly recommend using Bluehost for your self-hosted blog.
 (Self-hosting is the best way to monetize.)
 You can host your blog for as little as $3.45 per month and if you click through my affiliate link you will receive a FREE domain name.
 My blog is hosted with Bluehost– I always use what I recommend.

 Get the "Find Your Hustle" Workbook

-This workbook will help you figure out your idea side hustle!
+This workbook will help you figure out your ideal side hustle!
 Grab it free now and get periodic updates on all the cool stuff going on around here.